geozeke/ubuntu/README.md

 gsettings set org.gnome.desktop.session idle-delay 'uint32 0'

 # Disable Ubuntu auto-updates by using sed to go to
-# /etc/apt/apt.conf.d/20auto-upgrades and change "1" to "0" in the line below.
+# /etc/apt/apt.conf.d/20auto-upgrades and change "1" to "0" in the lines below.
 APT::Periodic::Update-Package-Lists "1";
+APT::Periodic::Unattended-Upgrade "1";
 ```

 Step 12: Delete unused files